Author: David Bandurski

 There are a few distinctions we need to be clear about.
 First, social responsibility and charity are not the same thing.
 In the midst of disaster, we’ve seen many companies making donations, and that is their social responsibility.
 Bearing an appropriate degree of social responsibility is a basic bottom line for any company’s survival.
 But we have to separate this social responsibility from charity.

 When foreign business owners make contributions to a cause, their means of doing so differs clearly from what we see in China.
-When they the amount of their donation, they make clear whether it is made in the name of a foundation (set up by the owner, with private funds), privately or in the name of the company. in the first two cases, this can be referred to as charity.
+When they announce the amount of their donation, they make clear whether the donation is made in the name of a foundation (set up by the owner, with private funds), privately, or in the name of the company.
+In the first instances, the act can understood as charity.

 By contrast, the vast majority of mainland companies are announcing the amounts of corporate donations.
 As I understand it, some even announce combined amounts comprising monies donated by the company itself and donations contributed from individual employees.
 Setting aside the contributions from employees, these corporate donations can be construed as acts of social responsibility.
 They are meant to make a favorable public impression, and the companies can count on social returns — although I would encourage them not to focus overly on what they get in return.
 Charity, on the other hand, arises out of my own personal moral convictions, and it cannot be done out of consideration for what I might get in return — lest it become hypocrisy.